-Neurological Correlates of Lucid Dreams and Out-of-Body Experiences
+Neurological Correlates of Out-of-Body Experiences & Lucid Dreams

 Lucid dreaming, or being aware that you are dreaming, has been a hot topic in psychology, neurology and philosophy since at least 1978, when Keith Hearne first recognised the state during his PhD work (see also Celia Green’s 1968 book Lucid Dreams for an earlier study on the phenomenology of lucid dreams).
 Research into lucid dreaming has especially taken off in the past ten years, with one particular study causing digital cries of “Lucid dreamers have bigger brains!”

 The Max Planck Institute of Human Development had just found evidence suggesting that lucid dreamers have greater grey matter than non-lucid dreamers in the anterior prefrontal cortex (aPFC), an area of the brain associated with self-reflection, memory recall, problem solving and metacognition.
 It is not clear whether lucid dreaming is the cause or effect of this increased grey matter.
 As out-of-body experiences share some similarities with lucid dreams, it's interesting to look at how these states compare neurologically.

 Electroencephalogram (EEG) of subjects during out-of-body experiences (OBEs) has been conducted several times, particularly in the 1970s.
 Charles Tart’s subject ‘Miss Z’, Stuart Twemlow’s subject Robert Monroe, Janet Mitchell’s subject Ingo Swann, and Joel Whitton’s subject Alex Tanous all showed a flattening of the EEG record during their OBEs.
 This flattened state was different from sleeping, dreaming, drowsy and waking patterns, but similar to states of deep hypnosis and vivid mental imagery.
 Tart believed that this may happen between waking and sleeping, or between a (REM) dream and an OBE.